Anouk Vogel

 Anouk Vogel (born 1977, Geneva) is a Swiss Dutch landscape architect and designer based in the Netherlands.
 She trained in landscape architecture at Manchester Metropolitan University.

 Her work includes gardens, public art installations, landscape projects, and architectural collaborations.
 Notable projects include the Mirror House in Almere (with architect Johan Selbing), the Vondelhappertjes (also known as Vondel Verses furniture) in Amsterdam’s Vondelpark, and the Bahrain Pavilion at Expo 2015 in Milan, along with a range of landscape and installation projects in Europe, United Arab Emirates and Japan.

 She won the incentive prize for talented architects from the Netherlands with Johan Selbing the Prix de Rome in 2010.
-In 2012 she won USM Mentor Prize by A&W by MVRDV.
+In 2012, she won the USM Mentor Prize by A&W by MVRDV.

 Work

 Vondel Verses

-In 2012, Anouk Vogel, together with architect Johan Selbing, designed a series of cast-iron benches and drinking fountains for Vondelpark in Amsterdam.
+In 2012, together with architect Johan Selbing, Vogel designed a series of cast-iron benches and drinking fountains for Vondelpark in Amsterdam.
 Known as the Vondelhappertjes, the fountains are engraved with Dutch sayings and literary fragments, linking everyday public infrastructure to cultural expression.
 The project formed part of a wider commission to renew the park’s furniture and facilities, and is frequently cited as an example of Vogel’s approach to combining functionality with narrative and symbolism in landscape design.